top of page

 2. Is therapy covered by insurance?

-Many private insurance plans cover psychotherapy services provided by Registered Psychotherapists in Ontario.
+Many private insurance plans cover psychotherapy services provided by Registered Psychotherapists in Ontario and/or Certified Canadian Counsellors.
 Coverage varies by provider, so it’s best to check with your insurance company directly.
-I’m happy to provide receipts for reimbursement.
+I’m happy to provide receipts for reimbursement and verify eligibility for direct billing.
+Even if your therapy is not covered by a private insurance plan, you can keep your receipts for claiming healthcare expenses on your income taxes.

 3. How much does therapy cost?
 Do you offer a sliding scale?